 No one would argue that a subcontractor should not be responsible for injuries it causes.
 The problem arises when these clauses attempt to shift liability for accidents that are not the fault of the subcontractor.
 Owners and general contractors have long sought to do just that by use of indemnity clauses which shift the responsibility to pay damages (often including attorney’s fees and litigation costs) to subcontractors without regard to who actually caused the loss.
 There are a lot of reasons why this is not a good idea for anyone other than the owner or general contractor, but given uneven negotiating power typical in these relationships, these clauses keep popping up, always to the subcontractor’s detriment.

 States have an interest in seeing that the financial consequences for injury or loss fall on the responsible party, but since subcontractors typically are not in a position to insist on that, many states have enacted legislation to level the playing field and mitigate some of the more egregious abuses by upper tier owners and contractors.
-Currently forty five states have some kind of anti indemnity (as they are called) statutes on the books.
 These are specifically intended to prevent the party with superior bargaining power (owner/general contractor) from taking advantage of the party with inferior power (the subcontractor).